-The respondent, a 31 year old Pakistani man, recounts a violent pushback from Greece to Turkey.
+The respondent, a 31-year-old Pakistani man, recounted an especially violent pushback from Greece to Turkey.
 The respondent himself had experienced four pushbacks prior to this, but “this was the most violent” he explained.

-The respondent crossed into Greece, accompanied by 50 people, who were Kurdish, Syrian or Pakistani.
-Within these 50 people, there was a Syrian family and children as young as 8-10 years old, as well as some babies.
-However, he was only in a group of 15 when they were caught as the group split up when they crossed and some managed to run away.
+On the 25th of May, the respondent crossed into Greece in a group of by 50 people of Kurdish, Syrian or Pakistani origin.
+Within the group, there was a Syrian family and children as young as 8-10 years old, as well as some babies.
+The respondent, however, was in a group of only 15 people when they were detected and caught as the group had split up when they crossed and some managed to run away.
 The respondent explained that he experienced more violence at the hands of the Greek authorities because he ran away.
+There were 5 women and 2 children among the respondent’s group that was apprehended.

-“Everyone was hit” recounted the respondent.
-In the 15 that were apprehended by officers, there were five women and two children.
 “They hit the children bad.
 It was like what happened when George Floyd was killed, the officers put their knees on the children’s necks.
-There were lots of noises and screams” continued the respondent.
+There were lots of noises and screams.”

 When the women asked for food for the children, the officers said no. The officers took shoes from the babies and children in the group.
 “We did not know what to say to them [the officers]”, explained the respondent, “it does not matter what we said, they kept hitting us”.
-The group endured beatings for 40-50 minutes.
-There was no logic with where the group was beaten, they were “hit everywhere”.
-The group were forced to lie face down on the ground as the other officers looked for the rest of the group that were not apprehended for approximately one and a half hours.
+The respondent stated that the group endured these beatings for 40-50 minutes.
+He said that there was no logic as to where they were beaten – they were “hit everywhere”.
+The group was forced to lie face down on the ground for around 1.5 hours while the other officers looked for the rest of the larger group that had not been apprehended.

 Then, after this ordeal, they were loaded into a white van at the place of apprehension.
-All 15 people were loaded into the same one.
-“It was a tight space, we could not breathe”.
-It was the 15 people from the group who were in the van.
+All 15 people were loaded into the same van.
+“It was a tight space, we could not breathe.”
 They were driven for about 30 minutes, fast, along bumpy roads.
 They were not able to see out of the van as it was closed at the sides.

-They arrived at a detention site between 9.30-10pm, on 25th May.
-The respondent was not able to describe the building from the outside, nor anything outside the building, as they were driven up to a door where they entered into a building.
-Someone in the back of the van said something in Greek but the officers did not hear him, so the officers pulled this man out of the van and beat him and then threw him back into the van.
-The officers drove them to the detention centre and then left.
+They arrived at a detention site between 9.30-10 PM.
+The respondent was not able to describe the building from the outside, nor anything in the surrounding area as they were driven up to a door where they entered into the building.
+The officers drove them to the detention centre and then they [the officers] left.

 The men were then moved into cells inside this detention site.
-These cells were about 15ft-20ft big.
+These cells were about 5×7 meters.
 When the men were put in their cell, the women and children from their group were also put there.
 There was no toilet in their cell.
-It was just their group in that cell initially, but eventually there were about 50 people in it as more people were brought in by the officers.
+It was just their group in that cell initially, but eventually there were about 50 people in it, as more people were brought in by the officers.
 The respondent explained that he could not walk because of the injuries he sustained from the officers, so he was essentially thrown into the cell where he fell.
-He called out for help to anyone who would help him, and in this cell is where two young – 25 and 28 years old – Pakistani men who helped him.
+He stated that he called out for help and two Pakistani men in their mid- to late-twenties tried to help him.

 When they were being taken to their cell, the respondent recalled he passed cells that were full.
-He noticed the nationalities of Syrian, Pakistani, Bangladeshi, Afghan and Iraqi.
-He couldn’t see that well inside the cells, so he was not sure if there were women and children in the cells.
+He reported that they were of Syrian, Pakistani, Bangladeshi, Afghan and Iraqi nationalities.
+He could not see that well inside the cells, so he was not sure if there were women and children there too.

 “People were going crazy in the cell”, explained the respondent.
-The interview asked whether he knew if the women had been beaten, but he explained he felt too shy to ask the women what had happened to them.
-But a woman from the group explained that the women were beaten, and when the women asked for water and food for their children, the officers denied them.
+When asked whether he knew if the women had been beaten, he explained that he felt too shy to ask the women what had happened to them.
+But a woman from the group explained that the women were beaten, and when the women asked for water and food for their children, the officers refused them.

 In the cells there was a CCTV camera that moved to watch them.
 “When someone moved [in the cell], they [the officers] come and have a photo of them” explained the respondent.